 I am the Superintendent of the Hull Central and West Circuit and I took up my position in September, 2019.
-I have pastoral charge of Brough and Newport Methodist churches.
+I have pastoral charge of Brough, Newport Methodist, and pastoral care of All Saints, South Cave, Christ Church, Swanland and Trinity Methodist.

 I was born in Eccles into a Roman Catholic family.
 I always thought that God had work for me to do so I trained to be an R.E. and English secondary school teacher and taught in Hertfordshire and Surrey before becoming the R.E. coordinator in a middle school in Leeds.
 Reorganization meant that middle schools were phased out and I found myself the R.E. coordinator in a primary school on a challenging local authority estate.
 I was there for eleven years and spent all of my time teaching in Year Six.